-After the iPOS has been approved online by the School, the iPOS is routed to the Graduate College.
+After the iPOS has been approved online by SCCJ, the iPOS is routed to the Graduate College.
 The iPOS should list only the classes that are required to complete the degree requirements.
 Students should keep track of their iPOS by logging into the system at least once a semester through MyASU.
-Once the Plan of Study has been approved the student can file electronically for course changes if a projected course wasn't taken, or if the student needs to change the courses listed.
-For complete instructions on how to submit the iPOS please visit the Graduate College website at: https://graduate.asu.edu/sites/default/files/how-to-ipos.pdf.
+Once your Plan of Study has been approved you can file electronically for course changes if you projected a course you did not take, or if you need to change the courses listed.
+For complete instructions on how to submit your iPOS please visit the Graduate College website at: https://graduate.asu.edu/sites/default/files/ipos student guide.pdf.